aisha-gregg/nodejs-advanced/README.md

 ### Language

-All requests that return error messages are localized to english, if you want to change language make the request with the header x-lang set to other language, i.e. x-lang: es
+All requests that return error messages are localized to english, if you want to change language make the request with the header accept-language set to other language, i.e. Accept-Language: es

 ### Error example